 B.A., Northwestern College (Iowa)

-John Hubers is a Ph.D. candidate in world Christianity and global mission at the Lutheran School of Theology at Chicago.
+John Hubers earned a doctorate in world Christianity and global mission from the Lutheran School of Theology at Chicago.
 He has 13 years of experience living in the Middle East, where he initially taught English and then served as a pastor of congregations in Oman and Bahrain.
 Upon returning to the United States, he pastored a congregation composed primarily of students from the University of Michigan before joining the Reformed Church in America's headquarters as the denomination's supervisor of mission programs in the Middle East and South Asia.
 Most recently he was senior pastor of the Reformed Church in Plano (Texas).
 Hubers' areas of expertise include Christian Zionism, ecumenical and interfaith relations, and the history and current practice of Christian mission among Muslims.

 Publications and presentations

 - "Making Friends with Locusts: Early American Missionary Perspectives of Muslims and Islam, 1810-1843."
 International Bulletin of Missionary Research.
 Vol. 33, No. 3.
 July 2009. p.
 151-54.

 - "It is a Strange Thing: The Millennial Blindness of Christopher Columbus."
 Missiology, Vol. 37, No. 3.
 July 2009.

 - "Explaining Islam Apocalyptically."
 Reformed Review.
 Spring 2008.
 Vol. 61, No. 2.

 - "Palestinians, Christian Zionists and the Good News Gospel."
 Journal of Lutheran Ethics.
 May 2007.
 Vol. 7, Issue 5.

 - Senior Pastor, Reformed Church in Plano, Plano, Texas